pers2022/cnp/README.md

 Unless you are part of the persecutors group.\
 Please read my experience as a persecuted on my [diary](https://github.com/pers2022/asylum_diary) and find out how messed up our societies are.

+---

+When you read, I would like you to keep some things in mind.
+- if you are able to look into the matter, be careful of reverse causality.
+- I offered the best of mine.
+I had their interest on my mind and gave it much thoughts.
+I still remember the first thing I said in my asylum application was that I was sorry that I needed to apply for asylum and that I wasn't there to take their resources.
+Even for my plan work and continue studying, which would in turn enable me to better contribute, I phrased it as needed to use their educational resources and a job opportunity.
+- Although the persecutors gives me mockeries in return.
+Fact is that I tried to volunteer for Ukraine, knowing full well that I had no experience of war and might not be able to do much, while fully awared of the danger.
+- I was denied information and harassed and more since the beginning.
+And more and more as time passed.
+- I hoped that Lithuania was not that much involved and would put a stop to the madness.
+Months after months, a year after another I waited.
+It only got worse.
+Same for the UK later.
+- I have only been able to get bullshit, no matter what I do or do not do.
+- I would be honest that my sentiment cannot remain what it was.
+It's impossible.
+I have been denied even the information about my situation like I am not a human, insulted, put under effects, including health damages, against my will and later assaulted.

+---

 Please don't stop looking because there are others looking into the matters, even if they are the authorities.
 The persecutors have immense influence and number.
 There is a high chance that the ones you see looking into the matter are those of the persecutors group.\
 Please keep in mind that their influence is very wide-reaching, basically everywhere.
 To the point I don't know if my entries reach anyone other than their accomplices.
 Not only that I have been stalked everywhere, I haven't been able to reach any one who didn't join the persecution without a question.\
 Don't easily believe a narrative simply because someone, be it a group of seemingly random people or an well-known organisation, including huge corporations, NGOs and authorities, tells you a narrative.\